 Location: Taipei, Taiwan Gross Building Area: 254,527 m^2 Scope of Service: Schematic design through construction administration Client: Core Pacific Development Corporation Architect: C.Y.LEE & Partners architects / Planner (Taipei, Taiwan) Structural engineer: King-Le Chang & Associates |

 The design concept of this project is to make the most use of the existing building structure when constructing the new building.
-The old structure consists of reinforced concrete from B4 and below, and steel from B4 and above.
-The plan is to retain only the reinforced concrete structure while replacing the steel structure, this is because reinforced concrete member is more feasible in retrofitting compared to steel structure.
-However, since the positions of the new steel columns do not align with the existing concrete columns, a reinforced concrete (RC) transfer slab, with a depth ranging from 1 to 2.5 meters, is used to evenly distribute the load from the steel columns to the nearby concrete columns.
-Following this, the concrete columns are reinforced or retrofitted as necessary.
+The old structure consists of reinforced concrete flat slab from B4 and below, and steel from B4 and above.
+It has an extensive pile foundation system because the "Core Pacific Plaza" structure system was designed to incorporate pile/soil interaction for the seismic motion to go through the pile/soil system then into the building structure.
+The design is to retain only the reinforced concrete structure below B3 while replacing the steel structure above it, the below B3 reinforced concrete member are reinforced and retrofitted.
+However, since the positions of the new steel columns in the new towers do not align with the existing concrete columns, a reinforced concrete (RC) transfer slab, with a depth ranging from 1 to 2.5 meters, is used to evenly distribute the load from the steel columns to the nearby concrete columns.
 This approach is feasible because the existing pile foundations are strong enough to support the weight of the new structure.
+The basement retaining walls, foundations, piles, and mat foundations are all existing.

 The new superstructure utilizes a special moment-resisting frame in both the X and Y axes, along with buckling-restrained braces (BRBs) in the X direction.
 To ensure the public areas remain unobstructed by the BRBs, most of these braces are positioned in the service areas.
 However, this arrangement introduces eccentric stiffness to the structure, which can lead to torsional behavior.
-To address this issue, King-Le Chang and Associates propose using a connector system (rain cover, island, and spacecraft) to link the four structures, allowing them to function as a single, unified system rather than acting independently.
+To address this issue, the four towers are interconnected at level 2, 3, 5, 7, 9, 19, and R1F with connector frames in order to make the four towers behave as one under seismic loading.